-SAS 9.2 brings SAS Business intelligence, SAS Data Integration, and other metadata-based software to a substantially higher level of usability, scalability, and integration with the IT infrastructure.
+SAS 9.2 brings the SAS Business Analytics Framework to a substantially higher level of usability, scalability, and integration with the IT infrastructure.
+To read more about the expanded manageability, enhanced data integration, new analytic capabilities, and enhanced reporting in SAS 9.2, use the following links:

 The new SAS Pooled Workspace Server, which uses a new feature called server-side pooling.
 In this configuration, the SAS object spawner maintains a collection of workspace server processes that are available for clients.
 Applications such as SAS Information Map Studio, SAS Web Report Studio, and the SAS Information Delivery Portal use this server by default to query relational information maps.